 There are multiple ways that you can implement and architect a PKI solution, ranging from simple and low cost, to very complex and costly.
-EJBCA allows implementing virtually any type of PKI architecture and the following sections describe a selection of common PKI architectures deployed:
+EJBCA allows implementing virtually any type of PKI architecture and the following sections describe a selection of common PKI architectures deployed.
+The following describes the various ways EJBCA can be set up as part of a PKI.

 ENTERPRISE This is an EJBCA Enterprise feature.